edwardjchou/edwardjchou.github.io/_pages/about.md

 Recent News
 ------
 * Coming soon - our work completed during my internship at Microsoft Research was accepted at ICASSP 2020.
+* Our work Sentinet will be presented at DLS 2020.